How to Create an Online Gift Registry in Canada (2026 Guide)

 A step-by-step guide to building a registry your guests will actually use — from any Canadian retailer.

-A gift registry makes life better for everyone involved.
+A gift registry makes life easier for everyone involved.
 For you: no duplicates, no guessing, no awkward returns.
 For your guests: a clear list of things you actually want, at a range of price points, from stores they can actually access in Canada.

 Step 1: Choose a Registry Platform That Works in Canada